 Donor: The Global Fund to fight AIDS, Tuberculosis and Malaria

 Project objective: To reduce the TB burden in Lao PDR as per the National TB Strategic Plan 2017-2020 and the WHO End TB Strategy.

-The project was started in March 2018 and will run until 2020.
-Funding was provided by The Global Fund in 2017 through the National Tuberculosis Center.
-The project's objectives are to raise awareness of tuberculosis in rural communities in Pakkading and Pakxan Districts of Bolikhamxay, to identify presumed cases of tuberculosis through screening, and to refer patients to be tested in Health Centres for final diagnosis.
+The project aims to raise awareness of TB in rural communities in Pakkading and Pakxan Districts of Bolikhamxay, to identify presumptive cases through screening and contact tracing, and to refer patients to be tested in Health Centres for diagnosis.
+TB patients and their families receive treatment adherence support through education on TB, improved nutrition, and the establishment of psychosocial support structures.

-A team of HPP Field Officers work together with local Health Centre volunteers on all project activities.
-Villagers are invited to awareness raising meetings, and the Field Officers go from door to door to conduct screenings of people in areas of presumed high tuberculosis prevalence.
-In total, 57 villages in two Districts of Bolikhamxay Province will be reached with a total of 43,000 beneficiaries.
-The Field Officers will support all diagnosed tuberculosis patients throughout their recovery journey.
+The Field Officers and Village Health Workers support all diagnosed TB patients throughout their recovery journey.
 To this end, patients' families and peers are encouraged to provide support.
-For instance, patients and two nominated family members or friends form a group, a so called Trio, in which the latter ensure daily medication intake of the patient, and further support them through their treatment.
-The Trios are taught how to improve their nutrition, and receive seeds and ducklings to grow vegetables and raise small animals.
+For instance, patients and two nominated family members or friends form a group, a so called Trio, in which the latter ensure daily medication intake of the patient, and provide psychosocial support to the patient.
+Trios learn about the importance of nutrition and receive seeds and ducklings to grow vegetables and raise small animals.
 The aim is to boost and strengthen the patients’ immune systems for a quick as well as holistic recovery process, and the overall establishment of a healthier lifestyle.